-Red Tripod Floor Lamp: For additional lighting in the evening I selected this striking vintage style film light.
-The red metal shade has been distressed and the tripod stand has an aged metal appearance.
+Red Tripod Floor Lamp: For additional lighting in the evening, I selected this beautiful vintage style film light.
+The red metal shade has been distressed, and the tripod stand has an aged metal appearance.
 You can dismantle this light should you wish to locate it in a different room, £152.99 from Borough Wharf at Wayfair (product code: BWHA1420).

 Z Style Dane Wooden Lounge Chair: I wanted a compact but comfortable chair for guests and this mid-century modern style armchair is perfect.
 It’s upholstered in grey fabric with a black solid ash wood frame, £359 from Cult Furniture (product code: 7271).

-Four Door Loop Cabinet: This cool cabinet is the first item I selected for my refurbished apartment.
+Four-Door Loop Cabinet: This cool cabinet is the first item I selected for my refurbished apartment.
 I wanted a dramatic piece which you could see as soon as you walked through the front door if the living room doors were open.
-The cabinet is slim and tall, but opens up to reveal handy storage space inside.
-The quality is exceptional, and I absolutely love it.
+The cabinet is slim and tall but opens up to reveal handy storage space inside.
+The quality is exceptional, and I love it.
 I selected the version with black sides and blue loop pattern, £1895 from Coucou Manou.

-Symbol Letter Block: The window sill runs the length of the large living / dining room and I wanted a large decorative object to stand against the windows.
-I settled on this ampersand which has an industrial distressed finish.
-It rests on a stand so is easy to display on the window sill, £23.99 from Wrought Studio at Wayfair (product code: VARG1662).
+Symbol Letter Block: The window sill runs the length of the large living/dining room, and I wanted a large decorative object to stand against the windows.
+I settled on this ampersand which has a distressed industrial finish.
+It rests on a stand so it is easy to display on the window sill, £23.99 from Wrought Studio at Wayfair (product code: VARG1662).

 Living Room Area